klonerom/201805_checkpoint2/README.md

 ## Description

-This repository is a simple PHP MVC structure from scratch.
+This repository is the begining of your new challenge based on your favorite PHP MVC structure.

-It uses some cool vendors/libraries such as FastRouter (fast request php router), Twig and PHP_CodeSniffer soon.
+It still uses some cool vendors/libraries such as FastRouter (fast request php router), Twig and PHP_CodeSniffer.
-For this one, just a simple example where users can chose one of their databases and see tables in it.
+For this one, we add your new friend : PHPUnit.

 ## Steps